 Biological carrying capacity can be described as the density in which a population (in this case white-tailed deer) can sustain themselves on the landscape over the long-term.
 This number can vary greatly depending upon the availability of food resources, it is common for biological carrying capacity in urban/suburban areas to be artificially elevated due to increased supplemental food sources (gardens, landscaping, supplemental feed, etc.) and a lack of predation.
-Despite white-tailed deer populations being able to sustain themselves on the landscape, populations at or below biological carrying capacity often have negative impacts on the surrounding environment and the health of the deer herd.
+Despite white-tailed deer populations being able to sustain themselves on the landscape, populations at or below biological carrying capacity often have negative impacts on the surrounding environment and the health of the deer herd based upon the available food resources.